-Contribution Motivated by the above, this paper describes RusTFX's rather extremal point in the design space of LATEX-to-HTML converters: The goal is to mimic the core T_FX expansion mechanism (i.e. pdflatex) as closely as possible and map the resulting sequence of TEX primitives to (primarily) s with CSS attributes, while avoiding the neverending amount of work required for the special treatment for non-primitive T_EX macros.
+Contribution Motivated by the above, this paper describes $R{US}T{E}X$'s rather extremal point in the design space of LATEX-to-HTML converters: The goal is to mimic the core $T{E}X$ expansion mechanism (i.e. pdfLATEX) as closely as possible and map the resulting sequence of $T{E}X$ primitives to (primarily) s with CSS attributes, while avoiding the neverending amount of work required for the special treatment for non-primitive $T{E}X$ macros.
 Ideally, this allows for achieving full error-free coverage with respect to converting full documents, and yielding HTML that looks reasonably close to what a user would expect.

 Of course, if we only care about aesthetics, we might as well render the generated PDF in the browser directly.
-So as an addendum to the above, we should add the desideratum that the HTML remain "reasonably recognizable as HTML": for example, plain text in paragraphs (or horizontal boxes) should actually be represented as plain text in the resulting HTML- in fact, as much as possible we want to leave to the browser what a browser does best: break lines in paragraphs, size boxes based on their contents (where we want them to be), and arrange components based on available (screen) space, according to constraints imposed by our CSS schema.
+So as an addendum to the above, we should add the desideratum that the HTML remain "reasonably recognizable as HTML": for example, plain text in paragraphs (or horizontal boxes) should actually be represented as plain text in the resulting HTML-in fact, we want to leave to the browser as much as possible of what a browser does best: break lines in paragraphs, size boxes based on their contents (where we want them to be), and arrange components based on available (screen) space, according to constraints imposed by our CSS schema.

-RusTfX's git repository [11] contains a .texfile with test cases for (and beyond) all the following, and the HTML generated from them for direct comparison.
-Additionally it contains the PDF and HTML produced from my Ph.D. dissertation [7], which serves as a particularly good test case for several reasons:
+RusT_EX's git repository [9] contains a .tex file with test cases for (and beyond) all the following, and the HTML generated from them for direct comparison.
+Additionally it contains the PDF and HTML produced from my Ph.D. dissertation [8], which serves as a particularly good test case for several reasons:

-1. I was a typical LATEX user when I wrote it, with no particular knowledge of TFX's internal workings, and hence unbiased by what I would nowadays do to avoid problems.
+1. I was a typical LATEX user when I wrote it, with no particular knowledge of TEX's internal workings, and hence unbiased by what I would nowadays do to avoid problems.